Traditional Irish Christmas Cake

 Feeding the Cake

 Now it is time to give the cake it’s first ‘feed’ – of whiskey!
 Turn it upside down and pierce it in 5-6 places with a thick skewer.
-Pour a half teaspoon of whiskey into each hole – it won’t be very accurate, but don’t worry about it, it’ll soak in anyway.
+Pour about half a teaspoon of whiskey into each hole – it won’t be very accurate, but don’t worry about it, it’ll soak in anyway.

 You will repeat this feeding process every week to 10 days in the run up to Christmas – maybe 4-6 feeds in all.